AIChem-ShenWang/HeckLit-Code/README.md

 * exp folder:

-  * Heck_Benchmark folder: The codes for training & testing 5 ML models with 2 reaction fingerprints.
+  * Heck_Benchmark folder: The codes for training & testing models on HeckLit dataset.

+  * Heck_JCP:  The codes for training & testing models on JCP dataset.

   * Heck_Other folder:

-    * Heck_Inter&Intra&HeckLit&SGBM_Benchmark.ipynb: The codes for benchmarking HeckLit and its intermolecular, intramolecular subsets and HeckLit with subgroup-based modeling (SGBM) in different splitting.

-    * Heck_SGBM.ipynb: The code for discovering the applicable scenarios of SGBM.
+    * Ablation.ipynb: Ablation study of reagents' information.

+    * FDS.ipynb: Feature Distribution Smooth (FDS) method to improve the model learning performance on HeckLit.

+    * Generalization.ipynb: Model generalization test using low-shot and medium shot reactions to train and many-shot cases to test.

+    * ShotErrorPlot.ipynb: Model testing error distribution caused by reaction yield distribution.

+    * STS.ipynb: Subset Splitting training strategy (SSTS) to improve the model learning performance on HeckLit.

-    * Heck_Subset_Benchmark.ipynb: The code for setting the benchmark of the subsets in HeckLit.
+    * Subset_Benchmark.ipynb: The code for setting the benchmark of the subsets in HeckLit.

 * figures folder:

-  Some figures generated when analyzing HeckLit.
+  Figures generated when analyzing & testing on HeckLit.

 * models folder:

-  * ANN.py: The framework of Artificial Neural Network (ANN).
+  * DeepLearnModel.py: The framework of Artificial Neural Network (ANN), GAT and MMHRP-GCL which is proposed by us. (_Chin.
+J. Chem._ **2025**, _43_, 1230 – 1238).
 Other ML models is built by sklearn Python package.

   * fds.py: Feature distribution smooth operation.
 Code is from Yang et al. (arXiv 2021, DOI: arXiv:2102.09554).

+  * smi2vec.py: Smi2Vec models for generating vocab dict for each atom.

+  * HeckLit_vocab.txt, JCP_vocab.txt: Vocab dictory for MMHRP-GCL model test on HeckLit and JCP datasets.

 * utils folder:

-  * dataset_analysis.py: Some functions helps with data analysis.
+  * dataset_analysis.py: Functions helps with data analysis.

   * molecule.py, rxn.py: The py files are auxiliary toolkits for dealing with molecules and reaction data.

+  * geckodriver.exe: The driver to use PubChem (https://pubchem.ncbi.nlm.nih.gov) to convert compound IUPAC to SMILES.

+  * solvent polarity index.txt: The index to determine whether the solvent is polar.